ZHENGONG1/fewshot2/README.md

-# Update only for CS680 course
+# Update only for CS680 course University of Waterloo
 Please see change_log.ipynb

+Author:
+Zhen Gong 20673670
+Yuzhe You 20926068

 Citation of resources:
 ```